mabur/carma/docs/json_serialization.md

 ## Json Serialization

-Let's say that you want to write this json:
+Let's say that you want to write this json string:

 ```
 {